 Typically, the following set of documents is required to register for Ejari:

-- Landlord’s passport: a copy of the landlord’s passport or that of their authorized legal representative.
+• Landlord’s passport: a copy of the landlord’s passport or Trade License (if the landlord is a legal entity).

-- Title deed: an official document proving property ownership, ensuring the legitimacy of the rental transaction.
+• Title deed: an official document proving property ownership (or Oqood for off-plan properties), ensuring the legitimacy of the rental transaction.

 Ejari registration costs and fees